 - Areca palms

-In addition to using indoor plants, consider pairing this method with duct cleaning and an air purification system to further improve indoor air quality.
+In addition to using indoor plants, consider pairing this method with an air purification system to further improve indoor air quality.

-Frank’s Air Conditioning specializes in a variety of HVAC services, including air duct cleaning.
-Contact us today at 407-278-1981 to learn more about improving your home’s indoor air quality.
+Frank’s Air Conditioning specializes in a variety of HVAC services, including indoor air purification products.
+To learn more about improving your home’s indoor air quality, give us a call.

 Image provided by Shutterstock